naksudev/naksudev/README.md

-👋 Hi, I’m Naksu an amateur in programmation and in computer network.
+👋 Hi, I’m Naksu an amateur in programmation and a student in computer networking.

 <!---